What Is 20cm In Feet

 Feet = 20cm / 30.48cm/ft ≈ 0.66 ft

 This calculation provides a precise conversion.
-However, in many practical applications, rounding to a simpler value might be sufficient.
+On the flip side, in many practical applications, rounding to a simpler value might be sufficient.
 In this case, we can approximate 20 centimeters as approximately 0.66 feet or roughly two-thirds of a foot.

 A Deeper Dive into the Conversion Factor: Why 30.48?